minirust/minirust/spec/mem/interface.md

     /// Read some bytes from memory.
     fn load(&mut self, ptr: Pointer<Self::Provenance>, len: Size, align: Align) -> Result<List<AbstractByte<Self::Provenance>>>;

-    /// Test whether the given pointer is dereferenceable for the given size and alignment.
+    /// Test whether the given pointer is dereferenceable for the given layout, including an alignment check.
     /// Raises UB if that is not the case.
-    /// Note that a successful read/write/deallocate implies that the pointer
-    /// was dereferenceable before that operation (but not vice versa). fn dereferenceable(&self, ptr: Pointer<Self::Provenance>, size: Size, align: Align) -> Result;
+Must always raise UB for uninhabited layouts. fn dereferenceable(&self, ptr: Pointer<Self::Provenance>, layout: Layout) -> Result;

     /// Retag the given pointer, which has the given type.
     /// `fn_entry` indicates whether this is one of the special retags that happen
     /// right at the top of each function.
-    /// FIXME: Referencing `PtrType` here feels like a layering violation, but OTOH
-    /// also seems better than just outright duplicating that type.
+    ///
+    /// This must *at least* ensure that if the `ptr_type` carries a layout, then
+    /// the pointer is dereferenceable at that layout.
     ///
     /// Return the retagged pointer.
     fn retag_ptr(&mut self, ptr: Pointer<Self::Provenance>, ptr_type: PtrType, fn_entry: bool) -> Result<Pointer<Self::Provenance>>;